Matomill/Alkemy/README.md

 1- Create the virtual environment inside the project folder: virtualenv virtualenv_name

-2-  Activate the virtual env.
+2-  Activate the virtual env:
 .\virtualenv_name\Scripts\activate

 3- Install libraries to be used